-The law school identification card activates the electronic door release at the library entrance.
+The law school ID activates the electronic door release at the library entrance.
 The card must be carried at all times.
-The same card also serves as a Southwestern library card and must be presented to check out library materials.
+The same card also serves as a library card and must be presented to check out library materials.

 B. Circulation